breandan/kotlingrad/README.md

 # Usage

-The following example should help you get started:
+The following example shows how to derive higher-order partials of a function `z` with type ℝ²→ℝ:

 ```kotlin
 import edu.umontreal.kotlingrad.calculus.DoubleFunctor